sjtalkar/milestone2_waterwells_deepnote/doc/assets/shortage.md

 * Title: Household Water Supply Shortage Reporting System Data
 * Resources, website: [https://data.cnra.ca.gov/dataset/household-water-supply-shortage-reporting-system-data](https://data.cnra.ca.gov/dataset/household-water-supply-shortage-reporting-system-data).

-## How to download ?
+## How to download?
 The `ShortageReportsDataset` class in the `/lib/shortage.py` custom library is designed to load the well shortage reports dataset from the local  `/assets/inputs/shortage/` folder.
 If files are not found, it is  automatically downloaded from the
 [Household Water Supply Shortage Reporting System Data](https://data.cnra.ca.gov/dataset/household-water-supply-shortage-reporting-system-data) page, when running the `/eda/shortage.ipynb` notebook.
+Please refer to the [How to Download the Datasets?](doc/assets/download.md) documentation for more details.

-The datasets can be manually downloaded from the [Household Water Supply Shortage Reporting System Data](https://data.cnra.ca.gov/dataset/household-water-supply-shortage-reporting-system-data) page, using the download button.
+The dataset can be manually downloaded from the [Household Water Supply Shortage Reporting System Data](https://data.cnra.ca.gov/dataset/household-water-supply-shortage-reporting-system-data) page, using the download button.